-(2) Procedural responsibilities of staff in relation to alleged academic misconduct by students and guidelines for applying penalties are as set out in the University Policy on: Academic conduct.
+(2) Procedural responsibilities of staff in relation to alleged academic misconduct by students and guidelines for applying penalties are as set out in the University Policy on: Academic Integrity.

-(4) A member of staff who believes that an instance of misconduct warrants a hearing before a Board of Discipline may refer the instance, through the relevant dean or through the Director of Student Life to the Deputy Vice-Chancellor (Education) who will determine what action to take.
+(4) A member of staff who believes that an instance of misconduct warrants a hearing before a Board of Discipline may refer the instance, through the relevant head of school or through the Director of Student Life to the Deputy Vice-Chancellor who will determine what action to take.

 (5) A member of staff may obtain advice from the University Secretary on the most appropriate member of staff to deal with an instance of misconduct.